xiangzhi/psi-wiki/Building-the-Codebase.md

 __Build__:

-* Launch Visual Studio 2017.
+* Launch Visual Studio.
 * Open the `Psi.sln` solution from the root of your cloned repo.
 * From the *Build* menu choose *Rebuild Solution*.
   * This will build the currently selected configuration (Release or Debug).
   * It is a good idea to build both configurations - select the other configuration and rebuild.

 ## On Linux

+Under Linux, we recommend using [Visual Studio Code](https://code.visualstudio.com/).
+A subset of projects are cross-platform and some offer Linux-specific implementations.

 __Prerequisites__: